v2sCollections/Constellation/README.md

 - ![](https://s11.gifyu.com/images/SgFpd.png)Increased the maximum number of ships you can own x5.
 - Increased the speed of Ship Landing Animations.
 It comes with various speed multipliers for you to choose from.
+- Increased the Distance at which you can transfer items from Player to Ship.
 - A bunch of tweaks that make the shipbuilder more enjoyable and responsive to use.
 Includes faster and further zoom, faster panning, faster rotating, smaller snapping distance, and more floors.

 <details><summary>cLICK FOR CONSOLE COMMANDS</summary>